One lucky hunter in Hardin County, Tennessee, recently harvested a once-in-lifetime gobbler.

 "They do occur naturally in the wild as a genetic anomaly from recessive genes or mutations.
 Wild turkeys come in four color variations other than the standard color which includes a smoke phase, erythristic (red colored), melanistic (all black) and true albino.
 The smoke gray phase is the most commonly seen color variation in Tennessee," the post reads.

-One thing is for sure, Smith has what is likely a once-in-a-lifetime harvest with this bird.
+Undoubtedly, Smith got himself a once-in-a-lifetime harvest with this bird.
 Congratulations to Eddie on taking such an awesome-looking turkey!